Berkshire County Court Records

 Marriage Licenses and Vital Records

-Marriage licenses in Massachusetts are issued by the city or town clerk where the marriage is intended to take place, not by the Probate and Family Court.
-In Berkshire County, applicants should contact the clerk’s office in the relevant municipality (e.g., Pittsfield City Clerk, North Adams City Clerk, or Great Barrington Town Clerk).
+Marriage licenses in Massachusetts are issued by the city or town clerk where the marriage is intended to take place — not by the Probate and Family Court.
+In Berkshire County, applicants should contact the relevant municipal clerk (for example, the Pittsfield City Clerk, North Adams City Clerk, or Great Barrington Town Clerk).
 Birth and death certificates are maintained by the Massachusetts Registry of Vital Records and Statistics and by local city and town clerks.

 Berkshire County Probate Court Records